uwcartlab/webmapping/Chapter03/readme.md

 Why is our `response` listed as a `promise`?
 Since we are using fetch, we request the data to be sent _asynchronously_.
 Accordingly, the browser interpreter continues executing the rest of the script while the server takes a few milliseconds to gather and send the requested data.
 Thus, when our `console.log` statement is executed to print the contents of `response`, the data have not arrived yet!
 Instead, they are stored in a type of object called a _**`promise`**_, which acts a placeholder for asynchronously loaded data.
 Promises have three `states`, which tell us the status of the data. `pending`: the data are stil being loaded, `fulfilled`: the data have finished loading, and `rejected`: for some reason, the data cannot load.

-If we uncollapse the promise, we'll see that eventually it was fulfilled, but only _after_ the `console.log` request.
+If we uncollapse the promise, we'll see that eventually it was fulfilled, but only _after_ the `console.log` request (Figure 3.3).

 ![figure3.3.3.png](img/figure3.3.3.png)

 ###### Figure 3.3: The uncollapsed promise

 Consequently, any script that makes use of data retrieved through Fetch needs to be converted before it is brought to the final callback function.
-Example 3.3  again shows the correct `fetch()` solution including the additionaly callback function from Example 2.8.
+Example 3.3  again shows the correct `fetch()` solution including the additionaly callback function from Example 2.8 (Example 3.3).

 ###### Example 3.3: Correctly accessing response using a callback function in _main.js_

+    //Example 3.1...
     //define fetch request
     function jsAjax(){
         //basic fetch